getify/You-Dont-Know-JS/scope-closures/ch7.md

 But actually, every time the outer `adder(..)` function runs, a *new* inner `addTo(..)` function instance is created, and for each new instance, a new closure.
 So each inner function instance (labeled `add10To(..)` and `add42To(..)` in our program) has its own closure over its own instance of the scope environment from that execution of `adder(..)`.

-Even though closure is based on lexical scope, which is handled at compile time, closure is more precisely described as a runtime characteristic of function instances.
+Even though closure is based on lexical scope, which is handled at compile time, closure is observed as a runtime characteristic of function instances.

 ### Live Link, Not a Snapshot